marios-code-path/bootiful-testing/sportsnet-reactive-producer/README.md

     NOTE: Test slices like `@DataMongoTest` can be tweaked/extended, or you can work your own conveinient slice for the resources that make most sense to your application.

-The end result is always that our application context will contain only components needed to execute a certain test or test suite.
-This is like enforcing separation of concerns ( dont test data when testing web) and allows developers to concentrate on the layer of our app in which test test must validate.
+The end result is always that our test context will contain only components needed to execute a certain test or test suite.
+This is like enforcing separation of concerns ( dont test data when testing web) and allows developers to concentrate on the layer of our app in which test test must validate, while also speeding up execution time.

 ## Embedding MongoDB During Test

 Lets look at the what our persistence tests will look like.
 The `@DataMongoTest` class shows us we can expect any mongo based framework components and resources - network resources - to get configured.
-An embedded instance can be setup with the [Embedmongo.flapdoodle.de](https://flapdoodle-oss.github.io/de.flapdoodle.embed.mongo/) plugin, if any are on the classpath.
+An embedded ( ephemeral, forked process ) instance can be setup with the [Embedmongo.flapdoodle.de](https://flapdoodle-oss.github.io/de.flapdoodle.embed.mongo/) plugin, if any are on the classpath.
 Otherwise, expect to stand up a single mongodb instance for local connections to test with.

 Installing Mongodb locallay with Homebrew: